EvanHahn/evanhahn-dot-com/gatsby/src/markdown-posts/2012-08-15-private-members-in-coffeescript.md

 path: /private-members-in-coffeescript/
 ---

-_In short: stick to the JavaScript convention of prefixing private members with `_` because private members don't work very well._
+_In short: stick to the JavaScript convention of prefixing private members with underscores because private members don't work very well._

 CoffeeScript can implement private functions, but not other variables.
 It's a big can of worms and is only elegant in very simple cases.
 I'll warn you: this gets hairy, and I'd recommend using the JavaScript convention of prefixing private members with `_` and calling it a day.